For Us The Living The Medgar Evers Story

 "For Us the Living" has become a staple in many high school and college curricula, providing students with a firsthand account of the civil rights movement.
 The book offers a powerful and accessible way for students to learn about the history of racial injustice in America and the courageous individuals who fought to overcome it.

 In addition to being used in classrooms, "For Us the Living" has also been adapted into a stage play, bringing Evers' story to life for audiences across the country.
-These educational initiatives help to ensure that Evers' legacy continues to inspire future generations.
+These educational initiatives help to make sure Evers' legacy continues to inspire future generations Most people skip this — try not to..

 Tips and Expert Advice